Santorini, Greece

 Maritime Museum and Castle: Oia is also home to a maritime museum and the ruins of a castle that once served as a lookout point for pirates.
 The castle’s remains are one of the best spots to watch the sunset.

-Boat Tours: Several boat tours operate from Fira or Athinios port, offering excursions to these volcanic islands, where you can explore the volcanic landscape and swim in the hot springs.
+Boat Tours: Fira or Athinios port is where tourists can use several boat tours that take them to these volcanic islands where they can enjoy walking in the volcanic land and swimming in the hot springs.

 Unique Geological Formation